CosAnca/nucleum/README.md

 #### `publicPath`

 The public path to your assets on your server.
-Only needed if this differs from the result of `path.join(PATH_CONFIG.dest, PATH_CONFIG.javascripts.dest)`.
+Only needed if this differs from the result of `path.join(TASK_CONFIG.basePaths.dest, TASK_CONFIG.javascripts.dest)`.
 Maps directly to `webpackConfig.publicPath`

 #### `devtool`